krscott/api_typer/README.md

   * Generates JSON encoder/decoder functions
   * *Note: some type combinations (e.g. non-String Map keys) are not implemented*

+## Use
+Typical use case: In `build.rs`, create (or deserialize from a config file) an `ApiType` and write the outputs to your source directories.

 ## Example
 See the `mod tests` sections of each `src/*_typer.rs` file for examples.